akuefler/akuefler.github.io/pca_blog.md

 ![The disparity was created by applying _stretch()_ to X1 along 2 different axes](https://github.com/akuefler/akuefler.github.io/blob/master/images/PCA_images/variance_gap.png?raw=true)

 If this were real psychological data, we might conclude that we were too hasty to settle on four new dimensions, when what we really needed was just a “positive emotion” axis and a “negative emotion” axis.
 Then again, even if two vectors explain a big portion, we would still be throwing out a lot of variance if we ignore the other 3 completely.
-In other words, the process of picking the best dimensionality is non-deterministic, context-dependent and leaves room for trial and error.
+In other words, the process of picking the best dimensionality is non-deterministic, context-dependent, and leaves room for trial and error.

 Wouldn’t it then be nice if we could manually select the number of PCs we want to project our data onto and explore how our choice affects the “AFTER” image?
-By including ‘up’ and ‘down’ arrow clicks in our keypress function we can do just that.
-Each time we press the ‘up’ key, another PC is added to the set of axes onto which the “BEFORE” data are projected (thus changing the appearance of the “AFTER” plot).
-Each time we press ‘down’, a PC is removed.
+By including "up" and "down" arrow clicks in our _keypress()_ function we can do just that.
+Each time we press the "up" key, another PC is added to the set of axes onto which the “BEFORE” data are projected (thus changing the appearance of the “AFTER” plot).
+Each time we press "down", a PC is removed.
 And if the current number of selected PC’s exceeds two, the code swoops in with our arbitrary, orthonormal, projection vectors to display the data in the second subplot.

 However, as we flit around dimensions, generating different “AFTER” data, and projecting what we find onto our random QR-vectors, we end up with a lot of different variables to keep track of.
 For instance, even if our projection vectors for displaying 4D data are chosen arbitrary, we still want them to be the same vectors if we hop over to 5D-land for a bit, then come back.
 Otherwise, viewing the different plots produced by toggling through different dimensions is about as informative as randomly generating the data each time.

 Fortunately, Fovea’s object-oriented design makes it easy to add new classes that store and reuse attributes during interactive plotting sessions.
-Reworking a bit of code from Benjamin Root’s _Interactive Applications Using Matplotlib_, we can come up with a control system class, _ControlSys_, whose fields include:
+Reworking a bit of code from Benjamin Root’s [Interactive Applications Using Matplotlib](https://www.packtpub.com/application-development/interactive-applications-using-matplotlib), we can come up with a control system class, _ControlSys_, whose fields include:

-*d* (the number of PC’s we wish to start with),
+**d** (the number of PC’s we wish to start with),
-*c* (a counter for keeping track of which hypersphere is on display), *proj_vecsLO* (Two orthonormal vectors for projecting post-PCA data), *proj_vecsHI* (Three orthonormal vectors for projecting pre-PCA data)
+**c** (a counter for keeping track of which hypersphere is on display),
+**proj_vecsLO** (Two orthonormal vectors for projecting post-PCA data),
+**proj_vecsHI** (Three orthonormal vectors for projecting pre-PCA data)

 This class also includes a modified version of our function, _keypress()_, which now cycles between layers/clusters (left and right), re-computes PCA in different dimensions (up and down), and changes visibilities (‘m’ and ‘h’).